namalgo/genesis/README.md

 - Alexey Melnikov/sorgelig for the MiSTer
 - Gregory Estrade for the fpgagen Sega Genesis/MegaDrive FPGA core
 - Mednafen Team for a great emulator
-- Sonic Retro/Sega Retro Team for segaretro.org and https://github.com/sonicretro/s1disasm
+- Sonic Retro/Sega Retro Team for segaretro.org and the Sonic disassembly (s1disasm)
 - Dr. Volker Barthelmann for vasm